 - 21.1.
 All professionals have a statutory responsibility to safeguard and promote the welfare of children.
 The tracking and reporting of attendance at alternative provision is an essential component in achieving this. - 21.2.
 Children at alternative provision are additionally vulnerable and will be closely monitored.
 The attendance ambition for children at alternative provision will be the same as they are for any other child. - 21.3.
-The senior leader with responsibility for alternative provision is Susan Gakungu Assistant Principal - 21.4.
+The senior leader with responsibility for alternative provision is Lynsey Padmore Vice Principal.
+Susan Gakungu Assistant Principal will oversee attendance - 21.4.
 Most children at alternative provision will be D coded (dual registered at another school) and the academy is ultimately responsible for ensuring their safety and well-being, including home visits when necessary i.e., in the case of non-attendance. - 21.5.
 The arrangements for monitoring of attendance, contacting of parents and carrying out safe and well checks will form part of a written individual plan, agreed with the child, parents and alternative provider before the child begins their placement. - 21.6.
-Alternative providers are required to contact the academy on the first day by Susan Gakungu Assistant Principal whenever the child is absent.
+Alternative providers are required to contact the academy's attendance team on attendance@ormistonpark.org.uk and also inform whenever the child is absent.